7Mcking/KopernikusAutoTest/README.md

 ##### Question 2:How does you program work?

 * In terms of executing the code itself its pretty simple in the deleteDuplicates.py file if you pass the folder path to main("FolderPath") it will procede to do the rest.
-* Or you can run from terminal by providing folder path like: python deleteDuplicates.py --folderPath
+Or one can run from terminal by providing folder path like: python deleteDuplicates.py --folderPath.
+More on it at the end!
 * The logic of the code is:
   * The function get_dir_info creates a summary of the folder and images from each camera given in the folder.
 It is saved in dirInfo
     * It is used to keep track of the state and at the end of the main loop it is saved as .pkl in the cwd